torvalds/linux/Documentation/driver-api/driver-model/class.rst

 implementation of that programming interface for a particular device on a particular bus.

-Device classes are agnostic with respect to what bus a device resides on.
+Device classes are agyesstic with respect to what bus a device resides on.